Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Summary and Conclusions

-Our proposed, framework can be extended to a broad class of complex, multiscale dynamical systems for which a fine scale, atomistic/stochastic mode exists, but for which accurate closed form macroscopic equations at the coarse-grained level are not explicitly known.
+Our proposed framework can be extended to a broad class of complex, multiscale dynamical systems for which a fine scale, atomistic/stochastic mode exists, but for which accurate closed form macroscopic equations at the coarse-grained level are not explicitly known.
 We are particularly interested in models from the social sciences, where no {\emph physics-informed} natural choice for the order parameter(s) exists.
 As an example, we mention the noisy Hegselmann-Krause model for opinion dynamics~\cite{Chazelle_al2017a}, for which it has been rigorously proved that a discontinuous disorder (no consensus)/order (consensus) phase transition exists~\cite{CGPS2020}[Prop.
 6.2].
 It would be interesting to identify the phenomenological order parameter introduced in~\cite{Chazelle_al2017a} using our approach.
-Other examples for which our approach is expected to be applicable are the Keller-Segel model for chemotaxis, see the work in \cite{lee2023learning,psarellis2022data,siettos2010system,setayeshgar2005application}, the Fitzhugh–Nagumo from Lattice Boltzmann in \cite{armaou2005equation,galaris2022numerical}, and the mean-field Fitzhugh–Nagumo model for Neurons ~\cite{pavliotis2022method}[Sec.
-5.6].
+Other examples for which our approach is expected to be applicable are the Keller-Segel model for chemotaxis, see the work in \cite{lee2023learning,psarellis2022data,siettos2010system,setayeshgar2005application}, the Fitzhugh–Nagumo from Lattice Boltzmann in \cite{armaou2005equation,galaris2022numerical}, the mean-field Fitzhugh–Nagumo model for Neurons ~\cite{pavliotis2022method}[Sec.
+5.6], and the Dean-Kawasaki stochastic PDE \cite{helfmann2021statistical,cornalba2023deankawasaki}, that takes into account finite-particle effects and fluctuations.

-Returning to our illustrative example, we note again that the mean-field description of an ABM does not provide us with complete information about the dynamics, since fluctuations are ignored.
-This becomes particularly important close to transition points, where the fluctuations become persistent.
-In fact, the limits as $N$ goes to infinity and as the temperature approaches the critical temperature {\em do not commute}~\cite{Chavanis2014}.
-As a consequence, correlations between particles --that decay exponentially fast away from the phase transition-— cannot be ignored.
-This implies that, for an accurate description of the dynamics close to a phase transition, a single evolution equation for the single-particle density, e.g. the McKean-Vlasov PDE , is not sufficient, and has to be augmented by auxiliary equations for pair-- and higher order correlations.
-Alternatively, we have to consider the Dean-Kawasaki stochastic PDE \cite{dean1996langevin,kawasaki1998microscopic}, that takes into account finite-particle effects and fluctuations.
-We leave this topic for future work.